krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 COMMANDS
 -----------

+Note that the privileges are based on the kadm5.acl file on the master KDC.

 .. _add_principal:

 add_principal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

        **add_principal** [options] *newprinc*
-              creates the principal *newprinc*, prompting twice for a password.
+              Creates the principal *newprinc*, prompting twice for a password.
 If no policy is specified with the *-policy* option,
               and the policy named "default" exists, then that policy is assigned to the principal;
               note that the assignment of the policy "default" only occurs automatically when a principal is first created,
               so the policy "default" must already exist for the assignment to occur.